cadencemarseille/rust-pcre/README.md

 ## Quick Start

-### General setup
-If you have not done so already, you need to set up your rustpkg path:

-    test ! -d ~/.rust && mkdir ~/.rust cd ~/.rust
-    rustpkg init
+**Note:** If you see linker errors when running `make install`, you might need to export an environment variable, `PCRE_LIBDIR`, that points to the directory containing libpcre's import library.

 ### Debian